 You're probably wondering what this "formater" is.
 But basically, I just made a button to add and delete this type of blot in the editor.

-In this article, I will analyze the types of quilljs formatters and explain some of the nuances of working with tables, fonts, images, and video.
+In this article, I will analyze the types of quilljs formats and explain some of the nuances of working with tables, fonts, images, and video.
 I will also show how …